Daniel-O-Brien/react-assignment1/README.md

 [ List the __additional__ TMDB endpoints used, giving the description and pathname for each one.]

 e.g.

-+ Discover list of movies - discover/movie
++ Trending Movies - movies/trending
-+ Movie details - movie/:id
++ Top Rated Movies - movies/toprated
-+ Movie genres = /genre/movie/list
++

 ## Routing.